-Dr. Fernanda Buril, Senior Research Officer, Center for Applied Research and Learning
+Dr. Fernanda Buril, Research Specialist, Center for Applied Research and Learning

 Before working for IFES, Buril worked for two other nonprofit organizations, designing projects to counter violent extremism and promote interreligious dialogue.
 She also completed an advanced research internship at the National Consortium for the Study of Terrorism and Responses to Terrorism, developing analytical predictions about global terrorism activities.